 According to police research, students are the group most likely to be targeted by burglars in the UK, so it’s really important you make sure you do everything you can to make your property secure.
-We’ve written this blog post to help you take the necessary precautions to keep you and your belongings safe.
+We’ve written this blog post to help you take the necessary precautions to keep you, your belongings and your student homes in Manchester safe.

 Over 1000 student homes in Manchester are burgled every year.
 Shockingly, 1 in 3 burglaries occur after the students living there fail to lock their doors and windows before leaving the property.
 It is therefore essential that you make sure your locks are in good working order and that you use them as often as possible.
 Burglars want easy access to a property, so by making their lives more difficult, you’ll dramatically reduce the chance of a break-in.
 If you can, you should also lock your bedroom door when you go out.
 That way, if one of your housemates forgets to lock their window, burglars won’t be able to steal your belongings too.

 Even if you are in the property, you should lock the doors and windows in the rooms which you’re not using.
 This is especially important if you are out in the garden as you may not hear someone breaking in.
 In the unlikely event that it’s hot outside, make sure you lock your windows at night.

 If you have any broken locks or if you feel additional locks are required in your property, notify the Student Haus maintenance team immediately and we will come and help.

 If you have gates that lead into your garden, keep them locked.
 You should also move wheelie bins away from the house so that would-be burglars cannot use them to climb into the property through an accessible window.
 On bin collection day, move your bins back into your garden or onto your drive; if they are left out on the pavement, your property will look unoccupied and burglars are more likely to strike.

 Keeping Valuables Safe